victordelrosal/SophosAGI/README.md

 ⦾ Explore the challenges and opportunities presented by the development of AGI across all sectors of society.

 <h3>AI Advisory Board</h3>

-SophosAGI is run by a (human) executive team (XT) assisted by an AI Advisory Board composed of 25 AI-generated board members aiming for comprehensive representation of a wide variety of stakeholders.
+SophosAGI is run by a human executive team, advised by a unique AI Advisory Board consisting of 25 AI-generated members, ensuring a comprehensive representation of diverse stakeholder perspectives.

-The Executive Team is supported by an AI Advisory Board consisting of 25 advisors created with and powered by GPT-4.
+The executive team is supported by an AI Advisory Board created with and powered by GPT-4.

 AI advisors provide guidance and insights to help SophosAGI navigate the complex landscape of AGI and its potential implications.